draeton/stitches/_templates/index.md

 <section id="main" role="main">

-Drag and drop image files into the space below and click "Generate" to create a sprite and stylesheet.
+Drag and drop image files into the space below and click "Generate" to create a sprite sheet and stylesheet.
 This demo uses a couple of HTML5 APIs, and **it is only currently compatible with the latest versions of Chrome and Firefox.**

 <a href="http://www.w3.org/html/logo/"><img src="http://www.w3.org/html/logo/badge/html5-badge-h-css3-graphics-semantics-storage.png" height="50" alt="HTML5 Powered with CSS3 / Styling, Graphics, 3D &amp; Effects, Semantics, and Offline &amp; Storage" title="HTML5 Powered with CSS3 / Styling, Graphics, 3D &amp; Effects, Semantics, and Offline &amp; Storage"></a>